9-Ingredient Vegan Lentil Loaf that even meat-eaters love! (Gluten free + Nut Free!)

 - 1 tsp sea salt

-- 1/4 cup marinara sauce, for topping
+- 1/4 cup marinara sauce or ketchup, for topping

 Instructions

-- Pour the lentil hummus batter into the loaf pan and smooth along the edges of the pan.
-Top with 1/4 cup of marinara sauce and place the loaf pan into the oven to bake for 1 hour.
+- Finish the lentil loaf: Combine the pureed lentils and cooked carrot and celery mixture in the pan.
+Mix until thoroughly combined.
+Pour the lentil loaf batter into the loaf pan and smooth along the edges of the pan.
+Top with 1/4 cup of marinara sauce or ketchup.

 Equipment